simonjstanford/wpf-notes/MVVM & Property Binding/INotifyPropertyChanged.md

 ![Iproperty1](../media/IPropertyNotifyChanged1.png)

-So it’s very much possible that the WPF source data has changed and because the WPF target “UpdateSourceTrigger” event did not fire he did not make a pull and the data of the source is not in synch with the target.
+So it’s very much possible that the WPF source data has changed and because the WPF target `UpdateSourceTrigger` event did not fire he did not make a pull and the data of the source is not in sync with the target.
 This is where “INotifyPropertyChanged” interface comes to use.

 ![Iproperty2](../media/IPropertyNotifyChanged2.png)